Brewery Cleaning And Sanitation

-Quaternary ammonium compounds, commonly referred to as "quats" or "QACs," are used extensively in breweries because of their stability and non-corrosiveness.
+Quaternary ammonium compounds, commonly referred to as QUATs or QACs, are used extensively in breweries because of their stability and non-corrosiveness.
 They have rapid bactericidal action at very low concentrations but selective biocidal activity.
-QACs are efficient against gram-positive bacteria but less effective against gram-negative bacteria (38).
-They are very effective against yeast and mold too.
+Gram-positive bacteria (Oenococcus, Pediococcus, and Lactobacillus) are most sensitive, whereas Gram-negative bacteria (Acetobacter and Gluconobacter) are less so.
+Quaternary ammonium compounds can be used on a wide variety of brewery equipment, including: presses, destemmer-crushers, tanks, fittings, transfer hoses and pumps, filters, walls, and floors.

-Iodophores have a wide biocidal spectrum, react directly with the cell, and are not subject to immune species of yeast, bacteria, or molds.
-These are iodine-containing formulations are usually composed of elemental iodine, a surfactant, and an acid such as phosphoric acid.
+Iodophors are considered to be broad spectrum sanitizer with demonstrated effectiveness against a variety of bacteria, yeasts, and molds.
+Iodophors are iodine-containing formulations are usually composed of elemental iodine, a surfactant, and an acid such as phosphoric acid.
 The surfactant reduces the staining and corrosive properties of iodine, which is stated to be a more effective sanitizer than chlorine at comparable concentrations.
+Though not as effective as other sanitizing agents, its major advantage is that it evaporates directly from solution to gas when used in proper proportions, and hence leaves no residues and, as some manufacturers suggest, requires no rinsing.

 Click on the following topics for more information on brewery cleaning and sanitation.